quzsibidi/FewMates/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page or submit a pull request.
 License
 This project is licensed under the MIT License - see the LICENSE file for details.
-🗺️ Roadmap & Future Enhancements
-Here are the planned features and improvements for upcoming releases:

-[ ] Document Support (RAG Integration): Expand beyond JSON to support .pdf, .docx, and .txt files for school rulebooks and course syllabus processing.

-[ ] Voice Interaction: Integrate speech-to-text (STT) and text-to-speech (TTS) for natural voice conversations with the assistant.

-[ ] Multi-Language Support: Enable dynamic language switching (e.g., Turkish, English, Spanish) within the chat interface.

 [ ] Export Chat Logs: Allow students and teachers to download chat transcripts as PDF or Markdown files.